aces, toxic stress & resilience

 Research tells us that exposure to Toxic Stress during childhood can lead to negative health outcomes in adulthood.
 We understand that great variation exists between individuals and their experiences, and that not all experiences influence outcomes in the same way.
 We also know that building the foundation of resilience, beginning in early life is critical to preventing and buffering toxic stress

 Supportive Relationships & Active Skill-Building Strengthen the Foundations of Resilience

 Excessive Stress Disrupts the Architecture of the Developing Brain

 What are ACEs?

-body of knowledge about the effects of childhood stress.
-Two of the researchers instrumental in pioneering the ACE Study are members of the Alberta Family Wellness Initiative faculty.
-Watch them describe the origins of ACEs below.
+body of knowledge about the effects of childhood stress, as well as how to integrate this knowledge into policy and practice.
+Two of the researchers instrumental in pioneering the ACE Study are members of the Alberta Family Wellness Initiative (AFWI) faculty.

 The ACE Questionnaire should not be thought of as a diagnostic tool; some people with high ACE scores are nevertheless resilient, meaning they avoid negative outcomes, while some people with low ACE scores struggle with a range of health challenges in adulthood.
 The questionnaire isn’t designed to measure factors like genetic makeup, nor does it account for the presence of positive mitigating factors.
-Its purpose is to supply vital background information that helps practitioners when assessing individual patient needs.
-It also helps to feed the body of scientific knowledge about ACEs, which leads to better organizational and systemic decisions about health care practice, social and community services, education, justice, and policy.
+However, research suggests that the higher the ACE score, the greater the risk for that individual to develop physical, social and behavioural problems.